 He has traveled widely in various Rabbinical roles to assist Jewish communities (some highlights are Russia; Australia; England; and Slovakia), and spent two summers visiting Jewish inmates in prisons across the United States.

 Rabbi Lebovic studied for the majority of his Rabbinical studies in an Orthodox rabbinical program in Melbourne, Australia, and completed it and received his ordination from the Rabbinical Academy of Mesifta Adas Wolkowitz in NY.
-He is a member of the OHALAH Association of Rabbis.
+He is a member of the OHALAH Association of Rabbis and is also an LMSW in both NY and NJ.

 Contact Rabbi Abe by email: firstname.lastname@example.org